AngelosPsy/multifear/README.md

 status](https://github.com/AngelosPsy/multifear/workflows/R-CMD-check/badge.svg)](https://github.com/AngelosPsy/multifear/actions)
 <!-- badges: end -->

-# Multifear
+# multifear

-Multifear is an R package designed to perform multiverse analyses for human conditioning data. **The package is currently under heavy development and its features change often.
-You can give the package for a spin but please do not use it yet for any publication as there is much more work to be done.**
+Multifear is an R package designed to perform multiverse analyses for human conditioning data.

+**The package is currently under heavy development and its features change often.
+You can give the package a spin but please do not use it yet for any publication as there is much more work to be done.**